zamazan4ik/awesome-pgo/article/article.md

 * CPU: Apple M1 Pro 6+2
 * RAM: 16 Gib
 * SSD: 512 Gib
-* OS: macOS (mostly 13.* versions aka Ventura)
+* OS: macOS (mostly 13.* and 14.* versions aka Ventura and Monterey)

 In the article, my PC setup is called "Linux", and Macbook as "macOS".
-Sorry Windows people, I have no desire to perform all the tests on Windows because I am not interested enough in this platform yet (but I fully understand the importance of Windows nowadays!).
+Sorry Windows people, I have no desire to perform all the tests on Windows because I am not interested enough in this platform from the PGO perspective yet (but I fully understand the importance of Windows nowadays - no worries!).
 But anyway - it should work (and works) on this OS completely in the same way.

 ### Compilers